Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Displays the current date and time)

   (Date sends the output to stdin, hence using `|` doesn't re-direct the output of first command to the second command)

+  (See the below command for example)

+- date | echo "test"

+  (The command "date | echo "test"" will just output "test" without including the output of the "date" command)

 ```